WellthCareContact

 2. Market Navigator and Procurement Expert

-With a clear strategy in place, the broker leverages their market expertise and carrier relationships to source appropriate plans.
-This involves:
+With a clear strategy, the broker taps their market know-how and carrier connections to find the right plans.
+This means:

-• Requesting Proposals (RFPs): Crafting and distributing RFPs to a curated list of carriers (e.g., national insurers like BUCA-Blue Cross, UnitedHealthcare, Cigna, Aetna) and alternative solutions.
+• Requesting Proposals (RFPs): They craft RFPs and send them to a curated set of carriers (national players like BUCA—Blue Cross, UnitedHealthcare, Cigna, Aetna—and alternative options).

-• Plan Benchmarking: Comparing options not just on price, but on network adequacy, prescription drug formularies, wellness integrations, and technology platforms.
+• Plan Benchmarking: They compare plans on price, network quality, drug formularies, wellness features, and tech platforms.

-• Introducing Innovative Solutions: Beyond traditional insurance, a forward-thinking broker educates employers on emerging models like Reference-Based Pricing, Level-Funded plans, and new category-creating solutions like Health-to-Wealth systems.
-For example, they might present an option like WellthCare, which works alongside an existing plan to drive preventive care and create tangible employee wealth, ultimately aiming to lower long-term claims and costs.
+• Introducing Innovative Solutions: Beyond traditional insurance, a forward-thinking broker shows you emerging models like reference-based pricing, level-funded plans, and Health-to-Wealth systems.
+For example, they might bring in something like WellthCare, which works alongside your existing plan to reward preventive care and build employee wealth—aiming to cut long-term claims.

 3. Compliance and Regulatory Guardian